 As a communications consultant, I have partnered with leading international development organizations, including the Bill & Melinda Gates Foundation, Heifer International, The Hunger Project and The InteRoots Initiative.

-I’m passionate about the issues facing women and indigenous peoples, global poverty, social entrepreneurship and historic preservation.
+I’m passionate about the issues facing women and girls, social entrepreneurship and historic preservation.

-Outside of work, I enjoy exploring new countries by foot, drinking coffee while posting photos to Instagram, and impromptu dance parties with friends.
+Outside of work, I enjoy exploring new places by foot, drinking coffee while posting photos to Instagram, and impromptu dance parties with friends.

 This is me on a photoshopped day.